Getting Started with Custom Framing

 Finally, I highly recommend using something more than a nail to hang your art.
 If you are hanging from a wire, I recommend using two hangers to keep your art from moving around and scratching the wall.
 Rubber bumpers on all four corner will also help.
 There are many good hangers by Ook that are available at most hardware stores.
 They list a maximum weight for each type.

-For small lightweight works
+For very small lightweight works

 OOK 59243 Picture Hangers, Art Hangers, One Step Installation, Brass Finish, 60Lb., 18 Piece